Anon-Planet/thgtoa/guide.md

 #### Windows:

-I will only recommend the use of the open-source and free Clonezilla utility for this purpose.
+We will only recommend the use of the open-source and free Clonezilla utility for this purpose.
 There are commercial utilities that offer the same functionality, but we do not see any advantage in using any of them vs Clonezilla.

 Some warnings: